 Can you fit the tangram pieces into the outline of the rocket?

-Can you fit the tangram pieces into the outline of these convex shapes?
+Can you fit the tangram pieces into the outline of Little Fung at the table?

 Can you fit the tangram pieces into the outline of this junk?